Help wanted for SA Murray recovery

 A call has gone out for volunteers to register to help with South Australia’s Murray River flood recovery in coming months.

-With water levels continuing to rise and up to 4000 properties likely to be inundated, Volunteering SA says the clean-up, when the river subsides, will be massive.
+With water levels continuing to rise and up to 4000 properties likely to be inundated, Volunteering SA said the clean-up, when the river subsided, would be massive.

 Chief executive Hamilton Calder said South Australians had a great opportunity to support their regional Riverland neighbours as a member of an army of volunteers assisting agencies on the ground.